arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Carrier Characteristics Highlight

-The Portenta Hat Carrier provides its platform to the Portenta X8, H7, and C33 with different capabilities.
-The following table summarizes the carrier's features depending on the combination of the paired Portenta.
+The Portenta Hat Carrier provides different functionalities based on the connected Portenta family board, as shown in the table below:

 |  **Features**  | **Portenta X8**   | **Portenta H7**    | **Portenta 33**    |
 |:---------------|:------------------|:-------------------|:-------------------|